 Financial instruments, which potentially subject the Company to concentration of credit risk, consist primarily of cash and cash equivalents and short-term and long-term investments.
-The Company maintains deposits in federally insured limits.
+The Company maintains deposits in federally insured financial institutions in excess of federally insured limits.
 Management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.
 The Company has not experienced any losses on deposits since inception.
 The Company's short-term and long-term investments are invested in high grade securities with limited concentration in any one issuer, and as a result, the Company believes represent minimal credit risk.

-c) Fair Value of Financials Instruments
+Fair Value of Financials Instruments